-Academic files for all SLP graduate students are maintained in the Department Office.
-Each student file contains copies of all forms that document his/her status in the program.
+Academic files for all SLP graduate students are maintained in a password-protected online folder.
+These folder contains copies of all student-specific forms generated throughout a student's program (other than those included in CALIPSO).
 However, it is each student's responsibility to maintain his or her own copies of these forms as well.
 Below is a listing of the types of forms to which we are referring: